t0johnso/audio-bar/README.md

 # AudioBar

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.
-I really just created this for my projects, but why not share.
-Right now it's 0.1, there's a hanging empty service it's including so I'll have to trim that out in 1.0.
-Keep in mind I may not be monitoring pull requests etc.
-I may update readme or make this more of a proper install or publish to NPM .. we'll see.
+This angular library module is a pre-release version 0.1, so not yet vetted/tested for production.

 ## Angular Project repo
 This repo contains both an <b>Audio Bar</b> angular module [projects/audio-bar](https://github.com/t0johnso/audio-bar/tree/master/projects/audio-bar) and an angular tester app [projects/audio-bar-tester](https://github.com/t0johnso/audio-bar/tree/master/projects/audio-bar-tester).

 ## Audio-bar-tester
-The test app is an Angular 7 app that has a parent component that uses the [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder), [HTMLAudioElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement), [MediaStream API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API).
+The test app is an Angular 7 app that has a parent component and uses [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder), [HTMLAudioElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement), [MediaStream API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API).
 The idea here is that you have a parent component with recorder and HTMLAudioElement to hold the sound file for a mic recorder and a child component with animated playback bar.
 So it's a nice sample to get a sense of how you can hook into audio [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) / [MediaStreams](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) in angular projects.

 ## Audio Bar
-The audio bar is just the animated playback bar.
-You can set update the audio-bar state to animate on 'recording' and 'playing' states.
+The audio bar module is just the animated playback bar.
+You can set the audio-bar state to animate on 'recording' and 'playing' states.
 The 'recorded' state is for a visual cue that there is a recording avail for playback.

 ```
   <aud-audio-bar [playing]="playing" [recording]="recording" [recorded]="recorded"></aud-audio-bar>